 Charging at home can be dangerous—if done incorrectly

-There are many ways to charge your electric vehicle at home, and home charging is generally renowned for its convenience.
-However, without taking the proper precautions, it can also be dangerous.
+There are many ways to charge your electric vehicle at home, and home charging is unsurprisingly renowned for its convenience.
+However, while home EV charging is safe with the correct precautions, bad habits, and carelessness can also make it dangerous.

-To understand where the dangers lie, it’s first important to learn about the different levels of charging.
-Level 3 charging is the fastest type of car charging that exists, charging some electric vehicles in just 15 minutes.
-However, because of the high power output required, you won’t find these chargers at residential locations.
-They’re much better suited for on-the-go locations like gas stations or fleet depots.
+Before we explore what can make home EV charging dangerous, let’s first touch on the different levels of charging.
+Level 3 (fast) charging is the fastest type of EV charging; however, because of the high power output required, you won’t find these chargers at residential locations.

-Level 2 chargers are the most common type of charging station out there.
-Given their relatively fast charging speed, and the lower power output required, you’ll typically find Level 2 chargers at commercial or residential locations.
+Instead, home EV charging is most likely to be either Level 1 or 2.
+Level 2 charging refers to dedicated home EV charging stations.
+Given their relatively fast charging speed and the lower power output required, you’ll typically find Level 2 chargers at commercial or residential locations.

 Level 1 charging is the slowest charging level, but it’s also the most accessible.
 It works by plugging the cable that came with your EV into a regular wall outlet.
 This, however, is where the potential dangers begin.

-Many EV drivers charge their electric (or plug-in hybrid) vehicles with extension cords that just are not suitable for EV charging.
-According to a survey conducted among 1,500 EV and plug-in hybrid vehicle (PHEV) owners in the UK, nearly three out of four charge their EV using an extension cord.
-Some owners even connect several extension cords together in a “daisy chain" to cover longer distances.
-Others use indoor extension cords outdoors…
+Many EV drivers charge their electric (or plug-in hybrid) vehicles with extension cords that are not suitable for EV charging.
+According to a survey conducted among 1,500 EV and plug-in hybrid vehicle (PHEV) owners in 2019, UK admitted that nearly three out of four charge their EV using an extension cord.
+Some owners even connect several extension cords together in a “daisy chain” to cover longer distances, while others use extension cords in their driveway designed for indoor use only.

 It’s not hard to see how these charging methods could be dangerous.
 And while it might be tempting to cut corners with EV charging, is it really worth trading your safety for convenience?
-The answer to that question is always “no.” So, let’s take a closer look at each charging method and help you find the safest option to charge your EV moving forward.
+So, let’s take a closer look at each charging method and help you find the safest option to charge your EV moving forward.

 Do you need a charging station for an electric car?